Why Do I Need A Personal Umbrella Insurance Policy

 An umbrella policy provides additional layers of liability protection.
 If the liability limits are exhausted on your home, auto, or other underlying insurance policy, your umbrella insurance policy takes over and provides you with additional protection.
 The cost is minimal compared to the comfort of knowing you’re covered.

-Do You Have Enough Liability Insurance?
+Do I Have Enough Liability Insurance?

 Imagine what would happen if your dog was to bite a neighbor’s child, or if there was an accident on your rental property.
 What would happen if a fire in your condo spread to other units?
 If any of these things happened to you, there’s a good chance your current liability limits wouldn’t be adequate to protect your assets, or your future earnings.